 1. People not leaving the job they hate, because they need money to pay the bills.
 Good for them, but not so good for me.
 I once worked in a job I hate.
 I know how it damn feels.
 Like everyone else, I thought I don’t have a choice.
 I was wrong.
-Read this.

 3. People trying to earn more and more money by any means.
 They have their reasons.
 I respect.
 But sometimes, they already have more, yet still wanting more.
 Not so good.
 Don’t chase money.

 5. People leave their loved ones to work abroad.
 I get it.
-I have friends who worked abroad.
+I have friends who work abroad.
 I know their reasons — to better their lives and their families.
 Nothing’s wrong with that.
 But again, if it’s not a life-or-death situation, I won’t leave my loved ones.
 I want to be with them.
 They are more important.